Josephine Bradley: Marriage

 In 1927 Bradley married Douglas Wellesley-Smith, whom she had met in 1919.
-He had won the Military Cross (MC) in World War I, as a Captain in the 1st Battalion, the Lincolnshire Regiment.
+He had won the Military Cross (MC) in World War I, as a captain in the 1st Battalion, the Lincolnshire Regiment.
 He had been twice wounded by bayonet thrusts, and they met when he was convalescing.
 Needing some light exercise, he came to her for dance lessons.
 They became regular dance partners in 1925.
 Their marriage lasted only four years until his death at the age of 35.
 She later found a dancing partner in Frank Ford, but she never married again.

 Ballroom orchestra

 Bradley was one of several top-class dancers who sought to rival Victor Silvester.
 His 'big idea' was to provide strict-tempo music for dances and dance teaching studios, and he succeeded to an almost unbelievable extent.
 A feature of all the strict tempo bands was the absence of a singer, who might have interfered with the clarity of the rhythm.
 With record sales reaching 75 million, and his orchestra regularly on BBC radio (and later, television), Silvester was the dominant public figure in the dancing world.

-Bradley became one of the few women to lead a British band between 1920–1950; others included Ivy Benson and Mrs. Jack Hilton.
+Bradley became one of the few women to lead a British band between 1920 and 1950; others included Ivy Benson and Mrs. Jack Hilton.
 Bradley set up her group in 1935,p35 mainly as a recording band for Decca: Josephine Bradley and her Ballroom Orchestra.
-She had already, in 1930, directed the New Mayfair Dance Orchestra for HMV.
+She had already, in 1930, directed the New Mayfair Dance Orchestra for His Master's Voice.
 Between March 1937 and October 1945 she recorded over 200 sides for Decca.
 Bradley's recordings sold well, and represent "the very best of ballroom music over half a century after they were made".

 Other events

-She danced in the British film Let’s Make a Night of It (1937), which contained the first sequence of formation dance.
+She danced in the British film Let's Make a Night of It (1937), which contained the first sequence of formation dance.
 In it she and Frank Ford, together with Victor Silvester and his wife and two other couples, danced to Jack Jackson and his band.